Harvard-CS145/cs145-21-project0/README.md

 You can test your solution in the following steps:
 1. Start the topology
 	```
-	$ sudo p4run --config topology/p4app_circle.json
+	sudo p4run --config topology/p4app_circle.json
 	```
 2. Run the controller
 	```
-	$ python controller/controller_circle.py
+	python controller/controller_circle.py
 	```
 3. We provide you with a testing script in `tests/test_circle_topo.py`.
 Run it and your network should pass all tests.
 	```
-	$ python3 tests/test_circle_topo.py
+	python3 tests/test_circle_topo.py
 	```

 ## Running Applications on your network

-Now that you are running a network in your own laptop.
-You can run real networked applications on these hosts and let them talk to each other.
-We provide three applications: Memcached, Iperf, and video streaming.
 These applications will also be used in future projects.

+Although you are running a network in your laptop, you can run networked applications on the hosts as if you are running a real network.
+Here we introduce three applications that are representative for data center traffic: video streaming, Memcached and Iperf.
+The goal here is for you to get familiar with these applications so that we can use them to evaluate our network design in futurre projects.

+Video streaming runs a server with video files.
+Any client can connect to the video server to get the video streams.

+Memcached is an in-memory key-value store system, which distributes key-value pairs across different servers.
+Memcached mainly has two operations: `set` and `get`.
+Usually the key-value pair is a very short message, and thus for each operation, the system only generates a short TCP message, which makes the TCP flow short (less than 200 Byte).
+For more information, please refer to [Memcached website](http://memcached.org/).

+Iperf is a measurement tool for measuring IP network bandwidth.
+We usually run Iperf in two servers, and let those two servers to send packets as fast as possible, so that Iperf could measure the maximum bandwidth between the two servers.
+For more information, please refer to [Iperf website](https://iperf.fr/).

+These applications are representative networked applications.
+Memcached represents those applications that have lots of small messages; while video streaming and iperf send long persistent flows.

 ### Video streaming

 **Start a video streaming server at host `h1`**
 ```
-$ ./apps/start_vid_server.sh h1 10.0.0.1
+./apps/start_vid_server.sh h1 10.0.0.1
 ```
 This command starts a video streaming server at host `h1`, and the IP address of `h1` is `10.0.0.1`.